Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Generalization to Point-Subspace Cover

-For each $\ell\leq d-1$ the class of $(d,\ell)$-hypergraphs forms a subclass of $k$-hypergraphs (where $k={d\choose\ell}$).
+In this formulation, the coordinates in $I$ define the $\ell$-dimensional degrees of freedom, while the remaining coordinates are fixed to the values of $x_i$.

+Note that in the case $\ell = d-1$ \emph{every} $k$-hypergraph can be represented analogously to the case of bipartite graphs, each of which is representable in two-dimensional space.
+This follows immediately from our characterization below but can also be seen in a direct way analogously to the two-dimensional setting.

+For each positive integer $\ell\leq d-1$, each $(d,\ell)$-hypergraph is a $k$-hypergraph, for $k={\binom{d}{\ell}}$.
 Every part of the vertex partition in the hypergraph represents a set of $\ell$-subspaces that have the same free coordinates.
-In what follows we assume that we know the \emph{labeling} of the parts of the hypergraph.
-That is, we assume that for each part of the hypergraph we know to which $\ell$-subset $I$ of free coordinates this part corresponds; we write $V_I$ to denote this correspondence.
-To this end, we guess the correct labeling in a brute force fashion by checking all $O(d^{\ell d^\ell})$ many labelings if it satisfies the characterization for fixed labeling as described below.
+In the following we assume that the \emph{labeling} of the parts of the hypergraph is given.
+That is, for each part of the hypergraph, we know which $\ell$-subset $I$ of free coordinates this part corresponds; we write $V_I$ to denote this correspondence.
+If the labeling is not given, we guess the correct labeling in a brute-force fashion by checking all $\mathcal{O}(d^{\ell d^\ell})$ many labelings whether it satisfies the characterization for fixed labeling as described below.

-The below definitions and proofs are natural generalizations of the ones for $(d,1)$-hypergraphs.
+The following definitions and proofs are natural generalizations of these for $(d,1)$-hypergraphs.
 In the case of $\ell=1$ the idea of separability is related to cutting the part $V_j$ of the graph corresponding to some coordinate $j\in[k]$.
 The key idea in the generalized setting is to cut instead all parts $V_I$ that contain a specific coordinate $j$.
 Below, we give the full definitions and proofs, which are along the lines of $\ell=1$ but rather use the generalized concept of cuts and separability.

-\paragraph*{Generalization of the vertex separability property}
+\paragraph{Generalization of the vertex separability property.}

-Let ${[d]\choose \ell}$ denote the family of subsets of $[d]$ of cardinality $\ell$.
-Note that there are exactly $d \choose \ell$ such sets.
-For a given $d \choose \ell$-hypergraph $G$ and for all $I \in {[d]\choose \ell}$ we define the part $V_I$ to be a set of subspaces, in which the coordinates with numbers from $I$ are free.
-Now we generalize the vertex separability property using the definition of a path (Def.~\ref{def:path} from section \ref{sec:repgraph}).